 - Age.
 Because as we age, our blood vessels (like our skin) lose some of their elastic properties.

 - Gender.
-Females are less likely (below the age of 64)
+Females are less likely to be diagnosed with hypertension (below the age of 64, once you’re above 65, the gender gap reduces).

 - Race.
-Australian Aboriginals and Torres Strait Islander populations with African Americans are at increased risk in comparison to Cauc
+Australia’s first nation and Torres Strait Islander populations along with African Americans are at increased risk in comparison to Caucasian peoples.

 Some things that we can influence include:

 - You have a diagnosis of sleep apnoea, high cholesterol, or diabetes.
-If you are on medication, this is still a factor.
+If you are on medication for any of these conditions, they are still a factor.

 We know exercise is a great way to manage hypertension.
-Unfortunately, this does not happen overnight but with lifestyle change.
+Unfortunately, positive changes in your blood pressure do not happen overnight but with sustained lifestyle changes.

 Okay, so how much exercise and what type?

-30 minutes on five days of the week of moderate-intensity aerobic exercise plus two days of resistance exercise
+30-minutes of exercise on five days of the week of moderate-intensity aerobic exercise, including two days of resistance exercise

-30-minutes on three days of the week of vigorous exercise plus two days of resistance exercise.
+30-minutes of exercise on three days of the week of vigorous-intensity exercise plus two days of resistance exercise.

 What is “moderate-intensity”?